Only my blood speaks to you in my veins,

 and when your honors mean to solemnize

-the bargain of your faith: I do beseech you
+the bargain of your faith3: I do beseech you

 even at that time I may be married to.